The faces behind ecda

 Creating a Centre of Excellence for data sharing in Essex takes talent!
 Data Scientists, Data Analysts, Data Developers, information governance, ethics, project management, research and engagement expertise are all required to enable Essex to bring together and safely and ethically share data that generates new insight on some of our most challenging issues such as homelessness, domestic abuse, gang violence, physical inactivity and mental health crisis.

-ecda's core team work together with colleagues from Essex County Council, Essex Police and the University of Essex make up team ecda!
+ecda's core team work with colleagues from Essex County Council, Essex Police and the University of Essex to create team ecda!
 The team are committed to listening, working together, sharing our skills, knowledge and expertise to amplify the great work that takes places across public services in Essex to deliver action that creates the kind of Essex we all want to live, learn and work in.

 Ordinarily we think we’re a pretty good-looking bunch, with a great sense of humour, but our virtual team meeting pics (see right) don’t do us justice!